-RTA continues to work with the NC Chamber and partner chambers of commerce across our region and state to advance an “access user fee” framework for modernizing transportation funding.
+RTA, the North Carolina Chamber, and other chambers of commerce across the region and state are working with other partners to advance an “access user fee” framework for modernizing transportation funding.

-An access fee is a simple, fair, and resilient method of replacing the state gas tax, supporting economic development in both metro and rural areas, and stabilizing funding to keep projects moving.
+An access user fee — which applies a consistent fee to all registered vehicles, regardless of annual usage — is a simple, fair, and resilient method of replacing the state gas tax, supporting economic development in both metro and rural areas, and stabilizing funding to keep projects moving.

-- 2. Charge all passenger vehicles the same rate – whether electric, gasoline, or hybrid;
+- Charge all passenger vehicles the same access user fee rate – whether gasoline, hybrid, plug-in hybrid, electric, or hydrogen fuel cell;

-- 3. Allow vehicle owners to pay the access fee on a monthly, quarterly, or annual basis; and
+- Allow vehicle owners to pay the access user fee on a monthly, quarterly, or annual basis; and

 Resources